toerless/multicast-rbs/draft-eckert-bier-cgm2-rbs.md

 TBD: Comparison of number of packets/header sizes required in large real-world operator topology between BIER/BIER-TE and CGM2.
+Analysis: Gain in dense topology

+Topology description:
+1. Typical topology of Beijing Mobile in China.
+2. All zones dual homing access to backbone.
+3. Core layer: 4 nodes full mesh connected
+4. Aggregation layer: 8 nodes are divided into two layers, with full interconnection between the layers and dual homing access to the core layer on the upper layer.
+5. Aggregation rings: 8 rings, 6 nodes per ring
+6. Access rings: 3600 nodes, 18 nodes per ring

+Comparison notes:
+1.CGM2: We randomly select egress points as group members, with the total number ranging from 10 to 28800 (for sake of simplicity, we assume merely one client per egress point).
+The egress points are randomly distributed in the topology with 10 runs for each value, showing the average result in our graphs.
+The total number of samples is 60
+2.BIER: We divide the overall topology into 160 BIER domains, each of which includes 180 egress points, providing the total of 28000 egress points.
+3.Simulation: In order to compare the BIER against the in-packet tree encoding mechanism, we limit the size of the header to 256 bits (the typical size of a BIER header).

+Conclusion:
+BIER reaches its 160 packet replication limit at about 500 users, while the in-packet tree encoding reaching its limit of 125 replications at about 12000 users.
+And the following decrease of replications is caused by the use of node-local broadcast as a further optimization.
+For the sake of comparison, the same 256-bit encapsulation limit is imposed on New IP multicast, but we can completely break the 256-bit encapsulation limit, thus allowing the source to send fewer multicast streams.
+CGM2 encoding performs significantly better than BIER in that it requires less packet replications and network bandwidth.

 ## Example use case scenarios